 2. Keep your cockpit temperature cool.
 (Again, this may mean flying early or late in the day.)
-I counsel my passengers before takeoff to advise me if they feel warm.
+I counsel my passengers before takeoff to tell me immediately if they feel warm.
 If that happens I open all the vents and have them remove any outerwear.
-Sometimes it helps pressing a cold can or bottle from the cooler against the face, and I have been known to open windows in flight to cool things off.
-If someone does get sick, getting them promptly on the ground is usually the best cure.
+Don’t hesitate to slow down and open a window if necessary to keep passengers cool.

-7. Many pilot friends report good results with ginger chews to relieve/prevent nausea.
+8. Many pilot friends report good results with ginger chews to relieve/prevent nausea.
+Chew one 20 minutes before takeoff and about every 20 minutes during flight.
+I keep them in the airplane at all times.
 If all else fails, have your passengers see their pharmacist or doctor for one of the very effective oral and skin-patch over-the-counter anti-motion-sickness meds.
-(Most if not all of these are not FAA-approved for pilots, so be sure to check in advance if relevant.)
+(Most if not all of these are NOT FAA-approved for pilots, so be sure to check in advance if relevant.)